 The expenses payable by Aastrom Biosciences, Inc. (the "Registrant" or the "Company") in connection with the issuance and distribution of the securities being registered (other than underwriting discounts and commissions, if any) are set forth below.
-Each item listed is estimated, except for the Securities and Exchange Commission (the "SEC") registration fee and FINRA filing fee.
+Each item listed is estimated, except for the Securities and Exchange Commission (the "SEC") registration fee.